ouspg/CompSec/Lab5.Introduction_to_Shellcoding/README.md

  We could manually disassemble binaries and look for them, but that could take a lot of effort.
 Luckily there are now some tools what we are able to use.

 One very frequently updated and multipurpose tool - [radare2](https://github.com/radare/radare2) is used as example.
 Let's use once again our vulnerable program as target what we created in Task 1.
-Tutorial for ROP and example for using radare2 (and pwntools) with it, is [here. ](Tutorials/Tutorial3B_Radare2_and_gadgets.md) Pwntools is Python library, which helps to generate more controllable and readable payload.
+Tutorial for ROP and example for using radare2 (and pwntools) with it, is [here. ](Tutorials/Tutorial3B_Radare2_and_gadgets.md)

-White paper introducing the ROP can be found [here][5].
+Pwntools is Python library, which helps to generate more controllable and readable payload.

-Simple, but practical demonstration of technique can be found [here](https://tc.gtisc.gatech.edu/cs6265/2016/l/lab07-rop/README-tut.txt).
+Simple, but practical demonstration of ROP technique can be found [here](https://tc.gtisc.gatech.edu/cs6265/2016/l/lab07-rop/README-tut.txt).

+Extra: White paper introducing the ROP can be found [here][5].

 > ***Try to get previously mentioned example (ROP_hello) [here](src/pwntools_example/ROP_hello.py) to work by yourself.
 Next, make simple example implementation of ROP technique.
 This could be spawning a local shell for example.
 To not make it same as ret2libc method, print some text before spawning shell, and print also something after exiting the shell.
 In this way we can apply some ROP - chain.***